jembi/openhim-core-js/docs/getting-started.md

 To get started we will show you how to install the OpenHIM along with the admin console for easy configuration.

 If you are on Ubuntu installing the OpenHIM is very easy as we provide a debian package in the openhie PPA.
+Currently the packages are only built for Ubuntu 14.04 but we hope to support the latest LTS soon.
 Just execute the following commands:

 ```sh
 $ sudo add-apt-repository ppa:openhie/release